ScorpioLea/AiCE/README.md

 ## Optional Dependencies

 - **Inverse folding models:**
 An inverse folding model is required to output structure-compatible sequences from a given protein structure.
 For demonstration purposes, we use ProteinMPNN—a lightweight model based on graph neural networks.
-A pre-deployed version of ProteinMPNN is provided in the scripts folder.
+A pre-deployed version of ProteinMPNN is provided in the `scripts` folder.
 - **Secondary structure prediction:**
 The DSSP algorithm is used to predict the protein secondary structure.
-The repository includes the mkdssp module (version 4.4.7).
+The repository includes the mkdssp module (version **4.4.7**).
 - **Linkage Disequilibrium (LD) calculation:**
 [Plink](https://www.cog-genomics.org/plink/) is used to calculate the LD score.
-We provide a deployment workflow for plink version v1.9.0-b.7.7.
-Note that plink v2.0 is not compatible with our workflow by default; you may need to modify scripts/02.caculated_ld.py to use plink v2.0 or later.
+We provide a deployment workflow for plink version **v1.9.0-b.7.7**.
+Note that plink **v2.0** is not compatible with our workflow by default; you may need to modify `scripts/02.caculated_ld.py` to use plink **v2.0** or later.
 - **Evolutionary coupling analysis (SCA) :**
 The repository contains a modified version of the pySCA module (originally from [pySCA](https://github.com/reynoldsk/pySCA)) to calculate amino acid evolutionary coupling effects.